 Would you like to Volunteer with NAMI Lake County Illinois?
 We are currently looking for speakers for our Ending The Silence program, a nationally established program that is new to Lake County.
 Use your lived experience with Mental Illness to inspire high school age students who may be struggling to find help.
 Training for this program is August 19th, so get your application in now!
 See our flyer for details, and feel free to print and post it where you think interested people may see it!
 If you do so, let us know where you’ve posted it so we can keep track.
 Thanks!

-We are also looking for family members and friends who have loved ones with a mental illness or professionals who would like to be part of our board.
-If you would like to assist us in making a difference for those with a mental illness, please email us at NamiSupport@hotmail.com.
+We are also looking for family members and friends who have loved ones with a mental illness or professionals who would like to assist our board.
+If you are interested in making a difference for those with a mental illness, please email us at NamiSupport@hotmail.com.

 NAMI Lake County Illinois